 Flu shots are becoming more and more common.
 According to the Affordable Care Act, Flu and other vaccines are required to be covered by your health insurance without charging a copayment or coinsurance.

 Make sure to check with your insurance company to find out if you must go to a specific facility to receive the vaccine.
 If you don’t have insurance, there are ways to get low-cost flu shots.

 40. Visit my Blog for Great Saving Tips

 You can follow my blog on social media but the best way to follow it is by email subscription (you’ll receive one email monthly).

 I love finding the best ways to save money.
 I will be adding to this list and posting more in-depth ideas with money saving tips.
 Saving money can turn into a chore and we don’t want that.
 These are easy ways to save money each month.

 I’d love to hear about how you save money.
-What do you think is one of the best ways to save money?
+Let me know your favorite way to save money in the comments below!